yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`uploadImage`

-This function uploads an image to the user's profile in the supplied provider.
+This function uploads an image on the user's wall in the supplied social provider.
 Upon a successful upload, the user will receive the supplied reward.

 For example, when your user finishes a level in your game, you can offer him/her to upload an image (perhaps a screenshot of the finished level) and receive a reward.

+**NOTE:** This functionality is supported in Facebook only.

 ``` cpp
 __Array *rewards = __Array::create();